yuleiqin/fantastic-data-engineering/README.md

 - [Dele: Data Efficient LLM Evaluation](https://openreview.net/pdf?id=I8bsxPWLNF) - An adaptive effective sampling method can expedite LLM evaluation without losing discriminability of existing benchmarks.
 The candidate pool of sampling methods include: 1) random sampling; 2) clustering-based sampling (e.g., topic-modeling, DBScan, LDA, k-means, spectral); 3) quality-based sampling (spelling errors, average word-length, count of repeating words, compound probability distribution, lexical diversity); 4) difficulty-based sampling (difficult-words percentage, dale-chall formula, flesh reading ease, gunning fog).

 - [Gio: Gradient information optimization for training dataset selection](https://arxiv.org/pdf/2306.11670) - To keep the selected dataset representative, it is feasible to use the KL-divergence as an measure between the sampled dataset and the target dataset (e.g., downstream datasets).
 Given an embedding model, the selection is performed by minimizing the KL divergence between two distribution where the newly added datapoint is determined by gradient information of the KL divergence.

-- [Data selection for fine-tuning large language models using transferred shapley values](https://arxiv.org/pdf/2306.10165) - Sharply values can be approximated and aggregated to sample datasets, where the lowest scored samples are removed first until the proxy model (A_src) reaches the optimal performance on the validation set.
-Then, the selected dataset is used to train the target model (A_tgt).

 ### Uncertainty❓